amitjoy/swissbit-secure-home-automation/RPi-Gateway/README.md

 * You have to export **com.swissbit.device.zwave.operation** as a Runnable Jar and copy the runnable jar to Swissbit folder in Raspberry Pi
 * Change the permission of the runnable jar to 777

+## How do I get my IFTTT set up? ##

+* You can sign up in IFTTT using your email address
+* You can setup your own recipe here
+* The primary constraint for Swissbit IFTTT Module is that you have to use Tagged Email trigger
+* Once you set up your own recipe, you can go to IFTTT section in the raspberry Pi Web UI to configure your email address smtp confguration
+* Make sure that you use the correct hashtags for your recipes

 ### Contribution guidelines ###

 * Before you commit your code to this project, please talk to the repo owner first